hyeomans/jwt_me/README.md

 # [jwt_me](https://github.com/hyeomans/jwt_me)

 jwt_me is a command line interface tool that will generate a JWT token.
 In this version `user_id` and `email` are required by default.
+Once the process is finished, the JWT token will be copied to your clipboard!

 # Installation